williambhs/vault/CS/HTML/Basic Text Syntax.md

 <h3> Head Tag </h3>
 **< head >**
 The first of two main sections of an HTML document used to provide info about the document, used mostly by search engines/browsers.
 Has the purpose of holding the title tag.
+Some things commonly under the head tag include the title tag, metadata, etc.
 <h3> Title Tag </h3>
 **< title >**
 Specifies the title of a web page which is displayed on the browsers title or tab (the text shown at the top of the tab).
 Also used by search engines to understand the content of the page.